Highpoint2000/canlog-server/README.md

 ## Notes:

 - Please do not delete canlog.js even if it is empty!
+- Please enter Server:Port (e.g. 127.0.0.1:2000) in the JSON configuration file of the scanner plugin.

 ## Configuration options:

 The following variables can be changed in the header of the canlog_server.js: